sourcegraph/sourcegraph-public-snapshot/doc/admin/permissions/syncing.md

 ### Recommendations

-#### Count users << Count repositories
+#### Less users than repositories
-If there are much less users, than repositories, it is better to rely on user-centric perms sync instead of repo-centric sync.
+If there are a lot less users, than repositories, it is better to rely on user-centric perms sync instead of repo-centric sync.
 In that case, we recommend:
 ```json
   "permissions.syncOldestUsers": 20,
   "permissions.syncOldestRepos": 1,